Friday, March 16, 2012

 Analysis: Saving the Soul of a Nation

-Indeed the menace of Boko Haram is real and the threat it poses to north-south unity is real.
+Indeed, the menace of Boko Haram is real, and the threat it poses to north-south unity is real.
 I am not oblivious to those facts.
 Be that as it may, Nigeria is greater than Boko Haram, greater than Boko Haram's sponsors, and greater than Boko Haram's intent and mission.
 We should not surrender to fear, nor retreat in our search for that Nigeria where equal rights and justice are not a mere illusion, but vested, inalienable, and achievable.

-Granted no society can completely eradicate corruption from its system, but quality leadership would go a long way in defining how its citizenry and the society at large react to bribery and corruption.
+Granted, no society can completely eradicate corruption from its system, but quality leadership would go a long way in defining how its citizenry and the society at large react to bribery and corruption.
 Therefore, more emphasis should be on quality leadership, from the top to the bottom and from north to south.

 That being said, any extorted religious indoctrination of the unaffiliated should be treated the way it is - an act of war against the Sovereign.
-For Nigeria to live up to its promise of one nation and one destiny, it must be willing to mobilize every resource at its disposal to defend threatened rights.
+For Nigeria to live up to its promise of one nation and one destiny, it must be willing to mobilise every resource at its disposal to defend threatened rights.
 Our desire and our love for the good life, intellectual and educational pursuit, freedom of worship, and the pursuit of happiness shall not be compromised.
 Never, never; we will never compromise on those things that we hold dear to our hearts.
-We will never bargain away our fundamental rights to associate and worship the way we want or bargain away our inherent rights to educate our kids in any part of Nigeria that we chose, and the way we want.
+We will never bargain away our fundamental rights to associate and worship the way we want or bargain away our inherent rights to educate our kids in any part of Nigeria that we choose, and the way we want.
 Not now, not any time.
 We will never surrender in our search for that egalitarian society and a true federal system of government.

 Let’s get to work, guys.
 We deserve better.